Santa Clara DUI Accident Victim Lawyers

 For victims who are minors, their deadline would be two years from the date they turn 18 years old.
 The timer could also be paused while the defendant is out of state, in prison, or mentally insane.

 If you miss the deadline, the court can dismiss your personal injury case.
-Make sure to reach out to our DUI accident victim lawyers in Santa Clara right away.
-We’ll discuss all the possible deadlines and extensions that might apply to your case.
+Reaching out to our DUI accident victim lawyers in Santa Clara promptly may help us prepare and file your claim within the applicable deadlines.
+We’ll discuss all the possible deadlines and extensions that may apply to your case.

 What To Do After A DUI Accident In Santa Clara

-- Ensure your safety.
-Stay calm and check yourself for injuries.
+- Prioritize Your Safety — Stay calm and check yourself for injuries.
 If possible, move away from traffic to avoid further injuries.

-- Seek medical care.
-Once the paramedics arrive, submit yourself to a medical check-up.
+- Seek Medical Care — Once the paramedics arrive, submit yourself to a medical check-up.
 Get yourself checked, even if you believe you suffered only minor injuries.
-Some injuries do not show up immediately or on the surface.
+Some injuries do not show up early or on the surface.

-- Hire our DUI accident victim lawyers in Santa Clara.
-Our legal team will handle the claims process for you, ensuring your rights are protected every step of the way.
+- Hire Our DUI Accident Victim Lawyers in Santa Clara — Our legal team will handle the claims process for you and advocate for your rights throughout your case.

 Drunk Driving Crash Statistics